In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Add the chickpea flour, cumin, half the cilantro, and as much cayenne as you like.
 Season generously with salt and pepper.
-Using a fork or masher, coarsely mash the potato mixture.
-Add up to 2 tablespoons water, if needed, and stir until a dense batter forms (some lumps are okay).
+Using a fork or masher, coarsely mash the potato mixture and stir until a dense batter forms, adding up to 2 tablespoons water, if needed (some lumps are okay).
 When cool enough to handle, using wet hands, form the mixture into 2-inch balls.

 Brown the kofta

-In a large frying pan over medium-high heat, warm 2 tablespoons [¼ cup] oil until hot but not smoking.
+In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Working in batches if needed, add the kofta balls and cook, turning occasionally, until browned on all sides, 4 to 5 minutes.
 Add more oil between batches if needed.

 Make the malai sauce; finish the kofta